tetrapod00/godot-docs/contributing/development/configuring_an_ide/rider.rst

 .. figure:: img/rider_configurations_changed.webp
    :align: center

-- Finally click on "Apply" and "OK" to save the changes.
+- Finally click on :btn:`Apply` and :btn:`OK` to save the changes.

-- When you press the **Debug** icon at the top of the screen, JetBrains Rider will launch the Godot editor with the debugger attached.
+- When you press the :btn:`Debug` icon at the top of the screen, JetBrains Rider will launch the Godot editor with the debugger attached.

-Alternatively you can use **Run > Attach to Process** to attach the debugger to a running Godot instance.
+Alternatively you can use :menu:`Run > Attach to Process` to attach the debugger to a running Godot instance.

 .. figure:: img/rider_attach_to_process.webp
    :align: center